hattan/ccbot/README.md

 The bot should be up and running.

 Note: If you would like the bot to work in private channels, you need to invite the bot to the channel.

+### Unit Tests
+Run tests by invoking "pytest" from the root for the project

 ### Adding new Commands
 Commands are automaticatlly loaded at startup.
 To add a new command, add a class in the commands folder.
 The class must include the following 3 method: